grigi/project_template/README.rst

  * Sample wsgi files
  * Templates are automatically added to template processor path
  * Static file management for easy deployment
- * Autmatic CSS and Javascript compression support
- * Automatic less/coffeescript compilation that works transparently on referenced files or inline scripts.
-(Needs node.js with less and coffeescript)
  * Using html5boilerplate
  * Standard 404 and 500 templates
  * base template
  * Sample templates inheriting the base template
+ * Autmatic CSS and Javascript compression support
+ * Automatic less/coffeescript compilation that works transparently on referenced files or inline scripts.
+(Needs node.js with less and coffeescript)
- * Using Nose test framework
+ * Optional Nose test framework with test coverage
- * Test coverage
  * Optional HAML support

 It includes as default dependencies: